Angus Moore: International representative rowing

 In 2018 Moore rowed in the eight to a fifth placing at the World Rowing Cup II in Linz, Austria.
 In the touring party's second regatta of the 2018 season he was in the bow seat of the Australian men's eight racing as the Georgina Hope Rinehart National Training Centre, in honour of Rowing Australia patron, Gina Rinehart which won the 2018 Grand Challenge Cup at the Henley Royal Regatta.
 This was only the fourth Australian men's eight to ever win that event.
 The following week at the World Rowing Cup III in Lucerne, Moore rowed in the Australian eight to a silver medal in a thrilling 0.14 second finish behind Germany.
 The stage was set for the close competition that played out at the 2018 World Championships in Plovdiv.
 In their heat the Australian eight finished 5/100ths of a second behind the USA and then in the final, Germany dominated and took gold.
 Just 2/10ths of a second separated 2nd through to 4th and the Australians took silver, a bowball ahead of Great Britain with the US out of the medals.
 Moore rowed at three, and came home with a silver world championship medal.

 In 2019 Moore was again selected in the Australian men's eight for the international representative season.
 The eight placed 5th at the World Rowing Cup II in Poznan and 6th at WRC III in Rotterdam.
 Moore was selected to the crew for the 2019 World Rowing Championships in Linz, Austria.
 The eight were looking for a top five finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 The eight placed second in their heat and fourth in the final thus qualifying the boat for Tokyo 2020.

+Moore retired from competitive rowing in August 2020.